wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-aadconnect-design-concepts.md

 ## sourceAnchor
 The sourceAnchor attribute is defined as *an attribute immutable during the lifetime of an object*.
 It uniquely identifies an object as being the same object on-premises and in Azure AD.
 The attribute is also called **immutableId** and the two names are used interchangeable.

 The word immutable, i.e. cannot be changed, is important to this topic.
-Since this attribute’s value cannot be changed after it has been set it is important to pick a design which will support your scenario.
+Since this attribute's value cannot be changed after it has been set it is important to pick a design which will support your scenario.

 The attribute is used for the following scenarios: